microsoft/azure-function-flex-open-ai/docs/workshop.md

 ## Detect a file upload event

 Now, you have the audio file uploaded in the storage account.
 To detect when a new audio is uploaded in the Storage Account an `Event Grid System Topic` was created for you.
-This [Event Grid Subscription][blob-trigger-event-grid] listen to the event of uploading in your `audios` container based on this configuration:
+This Event Grid Subscription listen to the event of uploading in your `audios` container based on this configuration:

 - Filter to Event Types: `Blob Created`
-- A **Web Hook** event was created which is targetting the Azure Durable function to trigger the `AudioBlobUploadStart` method.
+- A **Web Hook** event was already created for you, which is targetting the Azure Durable function to trigger the `AudioBlobUploadStart` method.
 - This event is only triggerd for `.wav` files

 ## Consume Speech to Text APIs